Why a Scheduled Dream Race Between NASCAR Legend Jeff Gordon and Formula 1 Star Michael Schumacher Never Took Place

 Jeff Gordon had 93 NASCAR Cup Series wins in his career

-Inducted into the NASCAR Hall of Fame in 2019, Jeff Gordon amassed 93 Cup Series wins over the course of his 25-year career, good for third on the all-time wins list behind only Richard Petty (200) and David Pearson (105), three of those wins coming at the Daytona 500.
+Inducted into the NASCAR Hall of Fame in 2019, Jeff Gordon amassed 93 Cup Series wins over the course of his 25-year career.
+This is good for third on the all-time wins list, behind only Richard Petty (200) and David Pearson (105).
+Three of those wins came in the Daytona 500.

 Michael Schumacher won 91 Formula 1 Grand Prix races

 As Jeff Gordon was in NASCAR, Michael Schumacher was one of the best drivers in Formula 1 history.
 He began his F1 career in 1991 at the Belgian Grand Prix.
 Schumacher picked up his first victory at that same race one year later, one of 91 victories in his career.
 This accomplishment was the most in history until Lewis Hamilton surpassed the mark in 2020.